freakent/dbus-mqtt-devices/README.md

     - set up the appropriate dbus paths for the service type (i.e. temperature sensor can provide Temperature, Pressure and Humidity)

-3)	Once regsieterd, the driver publishes a message on the device/<client id>/DBus topic.
+3)	Once successfully registered, the driver publishes a message on the device/<client id>/DBus topic.
-	This must be the topic the device subscribed to in step 1.1.
+	This must be the same topic the device subscribed to in step 1.1.
 The DBus message contains the all important numeric device instances (one for each service) that the device should use when publishing messages for dbus-mqtt to process.
 It also contains the portal id needed to construct a dbus-mqtt topic (see 4).